Need to know

 How much does CTP insurance cost?

-The cost of CTP car insurance varies, depending on the state you live in and variations between insurers.
+The cost of CTP car insurance varies, depending on the state you live in and which insurer you go with.
 Choose your state below to get an idea of CTP insurance prices for 'Class 1' cars and station wagons.
+We also outline what's covered and give an overview of your options in terms of insurer.

 CTP insurance by state